Resources for Places We Live Activity 7 – Far-Reaching Decisions

 • The People Speak Global Debates

 This UN Foundation will work with high school students across the U.S. and select countries.
-During a ten-day period in October 2007, March 2008 and , students across the globe will be organizing public debates in their high schools and coordinating a global vote on the debate topics.
+During a ten-day period in October 2007 and March 2008, students across the globe organized public debates in their high schools and coordinated a global vote on the debate topics.
 You can view the debates and student created media on The People Speak.

 • Earth from Space